frappe/erpnext_price_estimation/README.md

 ## ERPNext Price Estimation

 ### Introduction

-ERPNext Price Estimation is a new custom app which helps the Partners to estimate the total configuration efforts.
+ERPNext, an open-source ERP system, offers a wide range of modules and functionalities to businesses of all sizes.
+However, implementing ERPNext require meticulous planning and configuration to meet the unique requirements of each organization.
+ERPNext Price Estimation simplifies this process by providing partners and consultants with a centralized platform to manage all aspects of ERPNext implementation projects.
+Also helps the Partners to estimate the configuration efforts.
 ### Key Features
+Comprehensive Module Details: ERPNext modules, including configurations, features, and customization options.
+Effort Estimations: Plan implementation projects effectively with built-in tools for estimating configuration efforts, development tasks, and other project activities.
+Print Formats: Generate professional print format.

 By integrating with [ERPNext](https://github.com/frappe/erpnext), feature extensibility for estimating the configuration efforts.
 Meanwhile the [Frappe Framework](https://github.com/frappe/frappe) powers extensibility in terms of authentication and role based access permissions, notifications, workflows, emails and a lot more.